 #3 Swimming in Golling (also with dog)

-When we were in Golling at the Salzach in August we had perfect weather and pretty high temperatures.
+When we were in Golling an der Salzach in August we had perfect weather and pretty high temperatures.
 Bright blue skies and sun from morning to evening.
-Of course, that cries out for a cool down.
+Of course, that’s perfect for a cool down.
 There are several bathing lakes near Golling im Tennengau, where you can cool off wonderfully.
 We can recommend the following lakes:

 Bürgerausee in Kuchl